anshitraj/zama-microlending/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- MetaMask or compatible Web3 wallet
+- MetaMask or compatible Web3 wallet (optional for mock mode)
-- Access to Sepolia testnet (for deployment)
+- Access to Sepolia testnet (for real deployment)

 ### Installation